basecamp/bcx-api/sections/events.md

 Buckets are only provided for events that are not accessed via a project.
 For example, events returned from `GET /events.json` will include their buckets, but those returned from `GET /projects/1/events.json` will not.

 Creators are only provided for events that are not accessed via a person.
-For example, events return from `GET /events.json` will include their creators, but those returned from `GET /people/1/events.json` will not.
+For example, events returned from `GET /events.json` will include their creators, but those returned from `GET /people/1/events.json` will not.

 ### Pagination